Edge Wallet Review and In-Depth User Guide

-Edge is a mobile wallet for Android and IOS devices created by the former Airbitz team, that was released in February, 2018.
-The wallet supports receiving, sending, storing, and exchanging between several different cryptocurrencies, as well as ERC20 tokens.
+Edge is our selection for the best mobile cryptocurrency wallet.
+Edge is a wallet for both Android and iOS devices created by the former Airbitz team, that was released in February, 2018.
+The wallet supports receiving, sending, storing, and exchanging between a variety of different cryptocurrencies, as well as ERC20 tokens.

 Since 2014, the Airbitz development team has been working on user friendly security solutions.
-Beginning with a Bitcoin wallet and merchant database, they have since grown to creating a wallet that supports multiple currencies including Bitcoin (BTC), Ether (ETH), Dash (Dash) and Litecoin (LTC).
+Beginning with a Bitcoin wallet and merchant database, they have since grown to creating a wallet that supports multiple currencies including Bitcoin, Ethereum, Ripple, Monero, and Litecoin.
 In October 2017 Airbitz re-branded to Edge.

 This Edge wallet review will cover: